 December 31, 2020 is the final cutoff date for eligible expenses.
 For loans being disbursed July 16 and later, this means that you will not be able to take full advantage of the 24 weeks.

-The extension applies to all loans, but those with existing loans can still choose to go with the original 8-week period.
+The extension applies to all loans, but those with loans prior to June 5th can still choose to go with the original 8-week period.
 This grandfathered condition mostly applies to self-employed individuals with the PPP, as they’ll be able to choose between the 8-week and the 2.5-month owner compensation replacement.

 Enhanced rehiring exemptions

 The deadline that employers have to rehire employees that were laid off between February 15 and April 26, or restore employee wages that were reduced between February 15 and April 26, is extended from June 30 to December 31, 2020.